 Octal Planck Voltage (example)

-* The unit of weight in the game is two orders of magnitude (64x) bigger than the one I normally use, because that suits the game better, by removing the need to use unnecessarily large numbers, and so simplifying the associated maths: It's a role-playing game, tracking the oPU equivalent to grams would be tedious, the encumberance rules track the few-kilogram-equivalent and ignore the weight of light equipment!
+* The unit of weight in the game is two orders of magnitude (64x) bigger than the one I normally use, because that suits the game better, by removing the need to use unnecessarily large numbers, and so simplifying the associated maths: It's a role-playing game, tracking the oPU equivalent to grams would be tedious, the encumbrance rules track the few-kilogram-equivalent and ignore the weight of light equipment!

 Electronics is my professional field, so I went just a bit overboard below (but it was fun)!:

 The Planck Voltage is HUGE, at 1.04295×1027 Volts!
-It is (assuming I actually understand this stuff, which is not guarenteed!) the highest absolute voltage possible without breaking known standard physics!
+It is (assuming I actually understand this stuff, which is not guaranteed!) the highest absolute voltage possible without breaking known standard physics!
 We need to divide it down quite a bit to get something actually usable, say dividing by 830 (expressed in decimal) to obtain a value of around 1 oPV (octal Planck Volt) = 0.842V (Standard International, decimal).

 As a pure world-building exercise, applying some historical context from actual human technological development to a base-8-using people who somehow discovered the Planck Voltage before they developed electricity enough to already have settled standards, we can derive some possible common usage values (oPVs are in octal, where 0.4 is exactly ½, SI Volts are in decimal):